 I-2-3-25.Waiver of Advance Notice of Hearing

-Last Update: 5/1/17 (Transmittal I-2-205)
+Last Update: 1/21/20 (Transmittal I-2-231)

-Typically, an administrative law judge (ALJ) or hearing office (HO) staff must send a notice of hearing to a claimant and appointed representative, if any, at least 75 days before the date of a scheduled hearing.
-See 20 CFR 404.938(a) and 416.1438(a).
+Office of Hearings Operations (OHO) management, through designated staff, must send a notice of hearing to a claimant and appointed representative, if any, at least 75 days before the date of a scheduled hearing.
+For an amended notice or notice of supplemental hearing, OHO staff will mail or serve the notice at least 20 days before the date of the hearing and at least 75 days from the date a claimant was first sent a notice of hearing.
+See 20 CFR 404.938(a), 416.1438(a), 404.938(d) and 416.1438(d).
 See also Hearings, Appeals and Litigation Law (HALLEX) manual I-2-3-15.
-However, a claimant may indicate, in writing, that he or she does not wish to receive this notice, or in other words, waives the right to advance notice of the hearing.
+However, a claimant may waive the right to advance notice of the hearing by indicating, in writing, that he or she does not wish to receive this notice.

 The claimant may waive the right to advance notice of the hearing on his or her own initiative.
 Alternatively, when necessary to expedite action on a claim (e.g., schedule a hearing less than 75 days in advance or reschedule a postponed hearing less than 20 days in advance), OHO management, through designated staff, may ask the claimant, if unrepresented, or the appointed representative, if any, whether the claimant is willing to waive the right to advance notice of the hearing.
 If the claimant agrees to a waiver, OHO management, through designated staff, must obtain the waiver in writing, either before or at the time of the hearing.
 If obtained at the time of the hearing, OHO management, through designated staff, must obtain the waiver in writing before going on the record, and the ALJ will usually mention the obtaining of a waiver as part of his or her opening statement (see HALLEX I-2-6-52).